marcopennekamp/lore/specification/expressions.md

 ##### Equality and Order

 Two lists are equal if they have the same lengths and each of their elements, considered in order, are equal.
-Lists are not ordered by default.
+Lists are unordered by default.